Diffuse Ultra-High-Energy Gamma-Ray Emission From TeV Halos: Introduction

 \section{Introduction}

-The Large High Altitude Air Shower Observatory (LHAASO) Collaboration has recently reported their measurement of the diffuse gamma-ray emission from the Galactic Plane at energies between 10 TeV and 1 PeV~\cite{LHAASO:2023gne}.
+The Large High Altitude Air Shower Observatory (LHAASO) Collaboration has recently reported their measurement of the diffuse gamma-ray emission from the Galactic Plane at energies between 10 TeV and 1 PeV~\cite{LHAASO:2023gne}\footnote{Note that the LHAASO measurements are potentially in tension with earlier Tibet AS$\gamma$ results \cite{TibetASgamma:2021tpz}.}.
 Interestingly, the flux measured by LHAASO's square kilometer array (LHAASO-KM2A) exceeds that predicted from the interactions of cosmic rays in the interstellar medium (ISM) by a factor of $\sim 2-3$.
-Although this result could be the consequence of spatial variations in the distribution of cosmic rays~\cite{Guo:2018wyf,Lipari:2018gzn} or in the dust-to-gas ratio~\cite{Giannetti_2017}, it is more likely an indication that the diffuse ultra-high-energy gamma-ray flux receives significant contributions from unresolved sources.
-In particular, we will argue in this {\it Letter} that ``TeV halos'' contribute significantly to this flux and are responsible for much of the Milky Way's diffuse ultra-high-energy gamma-ray emission.
+Although this result could be the consequence of spatial variations in the distribution of cosmic rays~\cite{Guo:2018wyf,Lipari:2018gzn} or in the dust-to-gas ratio~\cite{Giannetti_2017}, it is more likely an indication that the diffuse ultra-high-energy gamma-ray flux receives significant contributions from unresolved sources~\cite{zhang2023galactic}.
+In particular, we will argue that ``TeV halos'' contribute significantly to this flux and are responsible for much of the Milky Way's diffuse ultra-high-energy gamma-ray emission.